Skip to main content Skip to navigation

 The analysis:

-• for a problem: clearly identifies nature, scale and immediacy (including who or what is adversely affected, where, how much, and trends over time)
+• clearly identifies nature, scale and immediacy of any problem or opportunity (including who or what is adversely affected or may benefit, where, how much, and trends over time)

-• explains the problem's root causes (the what, why and how)
+• explains the problem’s root causes (the what, why, and how) to the extent that they are understood

-• for an opportunity: clearly identifies what has given rise to it, its scale and how it can be leveraged
+• clearly identifies what has given rise to any opportunities, their scale, and how they can be leveraged

 • provides a clear rationale for whether the government should intervene or not

-• clearly identifies policy objectives that flow logically from the problem or opportunity definition.
+• clearly identifies policy objectives and outcomes that flow logically from the problem or opportunity definition.

 Uses relevant analytical frameworks and methodologies#